thomashirtz/douban-crawler/README.md

 A Notebook is available to show how the data can be utilized afterward.

 ## Notes
 Many pages on douban have some sort of mitigation to crawl.
 The page will not load before a certain action is taken.
-The use of the previously mentioned link is very useful to avoid this issue.
+The use of [the previously mentioned link](https://movie.douban.com/j/new_search_subjects?) with search queries is very useful to avoid those issues.